GoodRyan/FinalProject/README.md

 Required - Output GPS stream to terminal.

-B - Parse and output GPS data to one of the JB ports.
+B - Parse and output GPS data to terminal.

 A - Vehicle moves after being given data provided by GPS.